jchapin/capitaltechnologyservices.github.io/_posts/2017-02-21-pptp-on-osx-just-one-last-time.md

 ```

 What you will need to do next, in order to make sure you're not just sending
-requests out of the wrong interface is to add a route to the host you need to
+requests out of the wrong interface, is to add a route to the host you need to
 contact on the other network:

 ```
 sudo route add -host WWW.XXX.YYY.ZZZ -interface ppp0
 ```

-Then you should be able to browse, ssh, ping, or do whateever you need to with
+Then you should be able to browse, ssh, ping, or do whatever you need to with
 the host on the other side.

 ## Well I could just buy a VPN client...